bigspotteddog/ScrollToFixed/README.md

-ScrollToFixed - 06/21/2011
+ScrollToFixed
 ==========================

-This plugin is used to fix elements to the top of the page, if the element would have scrolled out of view, vertically; however, it does allow the element to continue to move left or right with the horizontal scroll.
+This plugin is used to fix elements on the page (top, bottom, anywhere);
+however, it still allows the element to continue to move left or right with the horizontal scroll.

 Given an option marginTop, the element will stop moving vertically upward once the vertical scroll has reached the target position; but, the